CodeCreatePlay360/PandaEditor/README.md

 * Project based approach
 * Scene graph
 * Resources browser
-* To extend the editor, there is also a complete support for **editor plugins**, the developers can create ( or maybe even sell ) their tools.
+* To extend the editor, there is a complete support for **editor plugins**, the developers can create ( or maybe even sell ) their tools.

 > If you found PandaEditor useful in any way, than consider giving it a star on GitHub.